 You are terrible at small talk and great at deep conversation.
 The autistic half wants the real topic.
 The ADHD half can't hold the surface-level filler.
 Combined, you skip "how was your weekend" and ask the person about their childhood.

 Group settings are flat-out worse than 1:1.
 The ADHD half can't pick a single conversation thread.
 The autistic half can't track multiple speakers' subtext.
-After 90 minutes you're done; after 3 hours, you're broken for the rest of the week.
+After 90 minutes you're done; after 3 hours, you're running on autistic-burnout fumes for the rest of the week.

 You have intense friendships that fade fast or last forever, with little in between.
 The autistic half goes deep.
 The ADHD half forgets to text back for six months.
 The friendships that survive are with people who tolerate both.